 In 2022, the occupancy of the South annex remained low, as employees who execute most of their work through network terminals switched to hybrid work weeks.
 For most, that meant working from home for more than 70% of the time.
-The Vancouver Island climate was cool and wet into July, then hot and very dry through October, and unseasonably cold in December.
-As predicted by climate change models, British Columbia weather is increasingly subject to wider swings of temperature and rainfall.
+The low level of occupancy has continued through Q1 of 2023.

 The Reliable Controls BAS calculates a daily energy consumption target in gigajoules (GJ), based on 50% of the ASHRAE standard 90.1 (1999), adjusted for actual heating and cooling degree days.
 Standard 90.1 is used to predict the energy consumption of an energy efficient building within a specified geographical region.
+Year to date for 2023, the actual energy consumed by the Reliable Controls South annex is 39.7% of ASHRAE 90.1, well below the target.